new-frontiers-14/frontier-station-14/README.md

 We are not currently accepting translations of the game on our main repository.
 If you would like to translate the game into another language, consider creating a fork or contributing to a fork.

-If you make any contributions, please make sure to read the markers section in [MARKERS.md](https://github.com/new-frontiers-14/frontier-station-14/blob/master/MARKERS.md)
-Any changes made to files belonging to our upstream should be properly marked in accordance to what is specified there.
+If you make any contributions, note that any changes made to files belonging to our upstream should be properly marked with comments (see the "Changes to upstream files" section in [CONTRIBUTING.md](https://github.com/new-frontiers-14/frontier-station-14/blob/master/CONTRIBUTING.md)).

 ## Building